judka-uriel/uriel-book/uriel_en.md

-[102a](https://www.sefaria.org/Yevamot.102a.3), the children of a convert and a Jewish woman are not considered Jews at all, of whom it could be said in the words of Devarim [25:10](https://www.sefaria.org/Deuteronomy.25.10): “And his name shall be called in Israel”.
+[102a](https://www.sefaria.org/Yevamot.102a.3), the children of a convert and a Jewish woman are not considered Jews at all, of whom it could be said in the words of Devarim [25:10](https://www.sefaria.org/Deuteronomy.25.10): “And his name shall be called in Israel.”
 Therefore they are forbidden to participate in the ceremony of chalitzah.
 On the other hand, in Shulchan Arukh Even HaEzer [169](https://www.sefaria.org/Shulchan_Arukh,_Even_HaEzer.169.2), the opinion is brought that one whose father is Jewish may participate in the ceremony, i.e.,